QubesOS/qubes-doc/security/yubi-key.md

 If you use KDE, the command(s) in first step would be different:

-        # In case of USB VM being autostarted, it will not have direct access to D-Bus
+        # In the case of USB VM being autostarted, it will not have direct access to D-Bus
         # session bus, so find its address manually:
         kde_pid=`pidof kdeinit4`
         export `cat /proc/$kde_pid/environ|grep -ao 'DBUS_SESSION_BUS_ADDRESS=[[:graph:]]*'`